Duarte10/github-search/README.md

 <!-- omit from toc -->
-# GitHub Search Interface using GraphQL, React and TypeScript
+# GitHub search interface using GraphQL, React and TypeScript

 Search, star and rate GitHub repositories using GitHub GraphQL API.